rails/rails/guides/source/testing.md

 class MyTest < ActiveSupport::TestCase
   test "current_transaction" do
     # The implicit transaction around tests does not interfere with the
-    # application-level semantics of current_transaction.
+    # application-level semantics of the current_transaction.
     assert User.current_transaction.blank?
   end
 end